Updated on November 20, 2023

 Summary

 Klonopin is a CNS depressant that produces a calming effect.
-It is a type of benzodiazepine used to treat panic disorders and anxiety.
+It’s a type of benzodiazepine for panic disorders and anxiety.

 Klonopin has a high potential for addiction and dependence.
-It is also the most addictive and commonly misused benzo for its sedative effects.
+It’s also the most addictive drug for its sedative effects.

 Get matched with an affordable mental health counselor